 What is a support group?

-A support group is a gathering of people whose lives have been similarly impacted by a disease.
-They have come together to seek information, discuss their concerns and share their mutual experiences on all aspects of the disease.
+A support group is a gathering of people with common experiences or concerns who provide each other with encouragement, comfort, and advice.
 Support groups are also a place to give and receive emotional and practical support to others who are in the same situation.
 Parkinson’s support group meetings provide you with a chance to:

 - Share information about medical diagnosis, treatments, research and strategies;

 - Talk about your feelings and receive confirmation that there are others dealing with the same challenges;